Design Elements and Principles Slides:

 For this assignment, we will learn about visual composition, image adjustments and file management in Lightroom and later Photoshop.
 An emphasis will be placed on being playful, experimental and then refining the images with good attention to detail.

 Make an entire composition on the scanner or in front of your camera with elements that shows your understanding of several of the principles of design and composition.
-Record this image with the scanner (or camera and copy stand after you try the scanner.)
+Record this image with the scanner (or camera and copy stand or tripod if you don't have a scanner.)
 Adjust the image and record again.
 Do this 10 times, moving lighting, moving objects, making variations.
 Use the entire picture plane, put something behind the elements if you don't want gaps.
 You can change lighting or position during the scan.
 Import into Lightroom, evaluate and rate the images.
 For the best ones use global adjustments to improve the image.
 Store the images on your computer in the pictures folder, in a folder with your name and the assignment name.
 Pick the best one for critique and put in the class critique folder for this project on Google Drive

 For additional inspiration look at the design principles and elements presentation on the website.